ramdeoshubham/obsidian-garden-toolkit/notes/hello.md

 - Minimal Theme
 - Advanced Tables
 - Dataview
+- Global Search and Replace
 - Iconize
 - Kanban
 - Minimal Theme Settings
+- Note Refactor
+- Tag Wrangler
 - and ofcourse Obsidian

+You can know more about them in the `Community plugins` settings.

 ---

-If you have questions related to obsidian, zettelkasten, second brain, gtd etc, you can ask me anything [twitter](https://twitter.com/ramdeoshubham) 🐦 I will be happy to help you in your journey in productivity and knowledge management.
+If you have questions related to obsidian, zettelkasten, second brain, gtd etc, you can ask me anything at [twitter](https://twitter.com/ramdeoshubham) 🐦 I will be happy to help you in your journey in productivity and knowledge management.

 Yours fellow note maker
 Shubham Ramdeo